 Intern programme

-Get ahead of the pack: Gain practical experience whilst studying
+Get ahead of the pack: Gain practical experience while studying

 Our intern programme gives Auckland-based law students the opportunity to gain practical, paid legal work experience in our Auckland office during the academic year (March – September).

 Interns work in one of our core practice areas.
-You will be supported by a junior lawyer and mentored by a partner in the team, who will help plan your work and ensure you get lots of opportunities to get involved in interesting, real-world legal work.
+You will be supported by a junior lawyer and mentored by a partner in the team and get lots of opportunities to be involved in interesting, real-world legal work.
 Our interns are involved in meeting clients, attending court hearings, observing ground-breaking commercial deals as they unfold, researching legal issues and drafting legal documents and advice for clients.
-At the end of the programme, you are invited back to join our summer clerk programme with us the following summer.
+At the end of the programme, you are invited back to join our summer clerk programme.

 Key dates and information